 Western Energy Company (WECO) supplies coal to the owners of Colstrip Units 3 & 4 under a Coal Supply Agreement and a Transportation Agreement.
 Avista Corp. owns a 15 percent interest in Colstrip Units 3 & 4.
 The Minerals Management Service (MMS) of the United States Department of the Interior issued orders to WECO to pay additional royalties concerning coal delivered to Colstrip Units 3 & 4 via the conveyor belt.
 The owners of Colstrip Units 3 & 4 take delivery of the coal at the beginning of the conveyor belt.
 The orders assert that additional royalties are owed to MMS as a result of WECO not paying royalties in connection with revenue received by WECO from the owners of Colstrip Units 3 & 4 under the Transportation Agreement during the period October 1, 1991 through December 31, 2004.
 WECO's appeal to the MMS for the period through 2001 was substantially denied in March 2005; WECO appealed the orders pertaining to the periods up to 2001 to the Board of Land Appeals of the U.S. Department of the Interior, which appeal was denied on September 12, 2007.
 WECO also filed an appeal with the MMS pertaining to the period from 2002 to 2004.
-The entire appeal process could take several years to resolve.
-Additional coal taxes may be owed to the state of Montana depending on the outcome of the MMS appeals.
 The owners of Colstrip Units 3 & 4 are monitoring the appeal process between WECO and MMS.
-WECO has indicated to the owners of Colstrip Units 3 & 4 that if WECO is unsuccessful in the appeal process, WECO will seek reimbursement of any royalty payments and related taxes by passing these costs through the Coal Supply Agreement.
-The owners of Colstrip Units 3 & 4 advised WECO that their position would be that these claims are not allowable costs per the Coal Supply Agreement nor the Transportation Agreement in the event the owners of Colstrip Units 3 & 4 were invoiced for these claims.
-Presumably, royalty and tax demands for periods of time after the years in dispute and future years will be determined by the outcome of the pending proceedings.
-Because the resolution of this issue remains uncertain, legal counsel cannot express an opinion on the extent, if any, of the Company's liability.
+The state of Montana also filed claims assessing additional coal production taxes on Coal Transportation Agreement revenues collected by WECO from the owners of Colstrip Units 3 & 4.
+Settlement of production tax claims has recently occurred between WECO and the Montana Department of Revenue for coal production taxes and for the MMS royalty claims as they are determined through litigation or settlements owed to the Montana Department of Revenue for coal production taxes and interest alleged would be approximately \$1.8 million.
 Based on information currently known to the Company's management, the Company does not expect that this issue will have a material adverse effect on its financial condition, results of operations or cash flows.
-However, the Company would most likely seek recovery, through the rate making process, of any amounts paid.
+However, the Company would most likely seek recovery, throu